 V.M.
 Muravev, I.V.
 Kukushkin

 One way to circumvent this imposed limitation is to deal with relativistic plasma excitations — the novel type of plasma waves discovered recently in a gated 2D electron system.
-These weakly damped plasma waves are excited in high-conductivity 2 πσ > c electron system and possess strong polaritonic nature.
+These weakly damped plasma waves are excited in high-conductivity 2 πσ > c electron system and exhibit a strong polaritonic nature.
 It was proved that such relativistic plasmons survive up to room temperature in the microwave and sub-THz frequency ranges.

 V.M.
 Muravev, P A. Gusikhin, I.V.
 Andreev, and I.V.
 Kukushkin